Klassar/Breach-O-Meter/README.md

 # Breach-O-Meter
 The number of websites breached and personal data leaked have increased exponentially since the most used encryption standards have been compromised.
-Breach-O-Meter displays searchable breach report data for major companies and organizations.
+Breach-O-Meter aims to make sense of the mess with searchable breach report data for major companies and organizations.

+### Note:
 Currently all data displayed by Breach-O-Meter is example data.

 # launch